Simo-H/CharacterBasedNMT/Readme.md

 2. **Beam search generation**: The model generates the json object using beam search.

 ### Evaluation: The model is evaluated on the BLEU score.
+I mainly evaluated the model by comparing the generated json object with the true json object.
-The validation loss (Categorical CrossEntropy) is 0.0009 which is good.
+The validation loss (Categorical CrossEntropy) is 0.0009.
+I have also evaluated the model on the BLEU score which is a common metric for evaluating machine translation models.
-The BLEU score is 0.98 which is also very good.
+The BLEU score is 0.98.

 ## Future Improvements
 1. Using libraries like jsonRepair to validate the generated json object structure.